seventown/hugo/content/articles/bridge-guide.md

 Of course, plain skill isn’t that great a motivator.
 So why should you be inclined to play this much and try to be this good?

-I think the beauty in The Bridge is how niche it is.
+I think the beauty in The Bridge is how&nbsp;**niche**&nbsp;it is.
 There’s not as many players as games like Skywars, Bedwars, etc.

 That’s the best part.
 Because it’s a small community, it’s really easy to get to know everyone, and to become known yourself.
 I joined the community a few months after bridge was released and it didn’t take me long to start loving it.
 The community’s the whole reason I’ve stayed for a few years on this game, and you should give it a shot.
-Two discord servers stick out to me as a perfect way to start in the community.
+Two discord servers stick out to me as a perfect way to get to know and make yourself known in the bridge community.

 ### Bridgers Discord: